 The mummy of Henttimehu is that of an old woman who would have died many decades after her mothers burial, yet there is a possibility that her mothers tomb was opened and Henttimehu added sometime around 1600 BC, so she may join her mother in her "mansion of eternity", as she was present with her when found in 1881.

-An inscription found at the bottom of the well of TT320 tells about the burial of the High priest Pinudgem II on the same date as mentioned on the coffins of Seti I and Ramesses II as entering the mansion of eternity where Amenophis I already was.
-The connection of dates is anything but coincidence with the potential scale of the operations taking place on that day would negate to me the possibility of coincidence, just too much to accomplish, including the high priests burial and the potential transfer of thousands of objects and dozens of coffins that each would have required at least 6 to ten men to maneuver the heavy cases too the tomb and in place within.
+An inscription found at the bottom of the well of TT320 tells about the burial of the High Priest Pinudgem II on the same date as mentioned on the coffins of Seti I and Ramesses II, as entering the mansion of eternity where Amenophis I already was.
+The connection of dates is anything but coincidence with the potential scale of the operations taking place on that day would negate to me the possibility of coincidence just too much to accomplish including the high priests burial and the potential transfer of thousands of objects and dozens of coffins that each would have required at least 6 to ten men to maneuver the heavy cases to the tomb and in place within.

-Wherever Inhapi's mummy was positioned in the tomb would have been second hand knowledge to Mr. Maspero as he was in Paris at the time of discovery and the find was investigated and excavated by Emile Brugsh on behalf of the antiquities service.
-The tomb contained only two coffins of XVII Dynasty appearance among dozens of coffins within the cache and one would expect that the coffin containing Inhapi would be back in the burial chamber if the tomb TT320 was the high place mentioned on the coffins of the kings.
+Wherever Inhapi's mummy was positioned in the tomb would have been second hand knowledge to Mr. Maspero as he was in Paris at the time of discovery.
+Leaving the find to be investigated and excavated by Emile Brugsh on behalf of the antiquities service.
+The tomb contained only two coffins of XVII Dynasty appearance among dozens of coffins within the cache and one would expect that the coffin containing Inhapi would be back in the burial chamber if the tomb TT320 was the high place mentioned on the coffins of the king's.

 It must be remembered that the coffins were seen in the dark before being wrapped in sail cloth for their journey to the museums steamer and on to the museum where removed of their sail cloth coverings the coffins could be examined more closely.
 That is to say this of the operation, the excitement of the find combined with the lack of notes and photographs of the in-situ material makes Mr. Brugsh's words an amusing story but little more.